zchee/golang-wiki/Mobile.md

 ### Building and deploying to iOS

-Note: target=ios requires the host machine to be running OS X.
+Note: target=ios requires the host machine to be running macOS.

 ```
 $ cd $GOPATH/src/golang.org/x/mobile/example/bind